konrad-garus/cljs-kickoff/README.md

 # cljs-kickoff

-A Leiningen template for minimal ClojureScript project with lein-cljsbuild.
+A Leiningen template for minimal ClojureScript project with lein-cljsbuild and lein-ring.

-It's intended to be as small as possible - only use Ring, ClojureScript and lein-cljsbuild.
+It's intended to be as small as possible - only use Ring, ClojureScript, lein-cljsbuild, and lein-ring.
 Users are free to add any other libraries as they like.

 It has complete configuration for lein-cljsbuild.
 The plugin compiles .cljs files so that Ring can immediately serve them, it also is configured to